GregUtas/robust-services-core/docs/RSC-Windows-Build-Options.md

   This detects things like the use of uninitialized variables and out-of-bound array indices.

-- C/C++ > Browse Information > Enable Browse Information: /FR
+- C/C++ > All Options > Support Just My Code Debugging: /JMC-

-  Might as well enable browsing.
+  This supports debugging in Windows code.

 - C/C++ > Command Line > Additional Options